-Operation Sceptre, an initiative to tackle knife crime, starts today, Monday 16th May.
+Operation Sceptre, an initiative to tackle knife crime, started yesterday Monday 14 November.
 All 43 forces and the British Transport Police will take part in intensified efforts to crack down on knife-enabled crime and violence.

 Early intervention will aim to stop those intent on carrying a knife and working with retailers, youth groups, charities and other partners are a vital part of a community led policing response.